GladysRodriguez/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 - [Azure Information Protection Premium P2](https://azure.microsoft.com/pricing/details/information-protection/) or above

-## Support for sensitivity label capabilities in Word, Excel, and PowerPoint
+## Support for built-in sensitivity label capabilities in Word, Excel, and PowerPoint

 For each capability, the following table lists the minimum version you need for that app.
 TBD means that you can't use that capability on that platform.